Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 Accreditation

-Nursing Accreditation LogoThe Associate of Applied Science in Nursing (AASN) Program at the University of the District of Columbia at the Community College located at 5171 South Dakota Avenue, NE is accredited by the Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326, 404-975-5000.
+Nursing Accreditation LogoThe Associate of Applied Science in Nursing (AASN) Program at the University of the District of Columbia at the Community College, located at 5171 South Dakota Ave.
+NE, is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Rd.
+NE, Suite 1400, Atlanta, GA 30326, 404-975-5000.

-The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate of Applied Science nursing program is Initial Accreditation.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate of Applied Science nursing program is Continuing Accreditation.

 Admission Requirements

 Want to learn more about admission into the AASN program at UDC?
-Please review the list below to ensure that you are eligible for admission into the program:
+Review the list below to ensure that you are eligible for admission into the program:

 • Good standing with the university, including accounts, academic standing and other university admission requirements.